fluxninja/aperture/docs/content/reference/aperturectl/apply/policy/policy.md

 ### Options inherited from parent commands

 ```
+      --api-key string         FluxNinja ARC API Key to be used when using Cloud Controller
       --controller string      Address of Aperture controller
       --controller-ns string   Namespace in which the Aperture Controller is running
       --insecure               Allow connection to controller running without TLS